The galaxy-IGM connection in THESAN: the physics connecting the IGM Lyman-$\alpha$ opacity and galaxy density in the reionization epoch: Methods

 \subsection{Synthetic spectra}

 In this paper we make use of synthetic lines of sights (LOS).
 These were extracted from the simulation outputs as detailed in Section 3.10 of \citet{Thesan_data}.
 In short, we use the \textsc{colt} code \citep[last described in][]{Smith+2022}, which is able to retain the full spatial information by directly exploiting the native Voronoi tessellation of \arepo, to extract gas properties along 600 independent LOS, each with length $50$ Mpc, for each simulation snapshot (\ie approximately every 11 Myr) between $5.5\lesssim z \lesssim 7$.
 We employ the same window to identify galaxies round the LOS.
 These are somewhat shorter than those used in \citet{Ishimoto+2022} and \citet{Christenson+2023}, \ie $50 \, h^{-1}$ cMpc.
 We show in Appendix~\ref{app:different_spectral_lengths} that this does not affect our conclusions, and concurrently discuss the impact of identifying galaxies only in the central part of the spectrum as a consequence of the filter used for this goal.
 In the construction of the synthetic \Lya forest spectra we use the approximation of \citenp{Harris1948} and \citenp{Tepper-Garcia2006} to the full Voigt-Hjerting line profile \citep{Hjerting1938}, including temperature broadening of the line and the gas peculiar velocities.
 The native spectral resolution of our spectra is $\Delta \varv = 1 \, \mathrm{km\,s}^{-1}$.
+Finally, mirroring what is typically done in observations, we associate to each sightline an effective optical depth $\taulos = -\log (\langle f_\mathrm{Ly\alpha} \rangle_\mathrm{los})$, where $\langle f_\mathrm{Ly\alpha} \rangle_\mathrm{los}$ is the mean transmitted (normalised) \Lya flux along the line of sight.